afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 However we don't know what \\( p \\) is!
-Bayesians say: well, let's be honest about this fact and put another probability distribution on \\(p\\) to reflect this uncertainty.
+Bayesians say: well, let's be honest about this fact and put another probability distribution on \\(p\\) to reflect our uncertainty.

-What probability distribution should we use to reflect such uncertainty?
+What probability distribution should we use to describe such uncertainty?
 Well, in theory, anything we deem appropriate.
 In practice, people stick to so-called [conjugate prior distributions][conj] because they are *very* mathematically convenient and often are flexible enough.